Azure/ResourceModules/modules/authorization/policy-definitions/README.md

 # Policy Definitions (All scopes) `[Microsoft.Authorization/policyDefinitions]`

-This module deploys a Policy Definition at a Management Group, Subscription scope.
+This module deploys a Policy Definition at a Management Group or Subscription scope.

 ## Navigation